sraaphorst/sudoku-stochastic/README.md

 ## TODO ##

-The algorithm could use some statistical gathering, and I plan on getting rid of `assert` in lieu of using exceptions.

-I would like to examine in more detail how tweaking the parameters affects the likelihood of solution and algorithm speed.
+At the moment, only the genetic algorithm offers command-line execution.
+This should be extended to the other heuristics as well.

-I would also like to see if I can solve the "notoriously hardest puzzle:"
+I would like to see if I can solve the "notoriously hardest puzzle:"

 `800000000003600000070090200050007000000045700000100030001000068008500010090000400`

-Finally, I would like to add generic C++ implementations of:
+Finally, I would like to add generic C++ implementations of the following algorithms:

-1. Hill climbing;
-2. Simulated annealing;
+1. Simulated annealing;
-3. Tabu search; and
+2. Tabu search; and
-4. The Great Deluge algorithm (to which I am particularly partial).
+3. The Great Deluge algorithm (to which I am particularly partial).

+The `AscenderAlgorithm` class allows this with ease.

 Thus, the final product will be a number of search-based algorithms that can be used for a wide range of problems.